 A shorter clinical trial was conducted on 60 canine patients over 9 days.
 The patients had moderate-severe symptoms of OA.
 PEME treatment lasted 1 hour each day to half the group, the other half had an hour of rest.
 A significant reduction in pain was noted to the PEME treated group.
 However, this was examined by their owners filling out questionnaires and therefore, further studies are recommended to avoid biased results (Sullivan et al., 2013).

-PEME has become a popular device used within the veterinary industry not only for the beneficial effects but also due to being conveniently easy to use and are very few documented side effects.
+PEME has become a popular device used within the veterinary industry due to the beneficial effects and being conveniently easy to use.
 Most patients tolerate the therapy; it is even used within some practices to calm the patient prior to assessment.
 The large range of available applicators ensures the physiotherapist can accurately target the desired area.
 Although the industry is lacking in large scale scientific studies, the huge volume of successful case studies available for various animals and conditions should drive further clinical PEME studies in the future.
 The importance of minimising long term NSAID, steroid and opiod treatment for chronic OA canine patients and the findings from Bagnato et al and Pinna et al should alone encourage the industry to complete further clinical trials to potentially enhance the quality of life for all OA patients.

 F.R.
 Nelson, R. Zvirbulis, A.A.
 Pilla.
 2013.
 Non-invasive electromagnetic field therapy produces rapid and substantial pain reduction in early knee osteoarthritis: a randomized double-blind pilot study.
 Rheumatol, 33. pp. 2169-2173.